eomereu/thirtydaysofpython/cheatSheet.md

 <bound method dog.bark of <__main__.ani object at 0x7f1bb9bffbb0>>
 >>> jon.noise()
 Auuuu! \n Traceback...
 TypeError: 'NoneType' object is not callable

 # More other cases:
 >>> dog.bark
 <function dog.bark at 0x7f1bb9b7f790>
 >>> dog.make_noise
 <property object at 0x7f1bb9b81b30>
 ```
 The reason we turned messaging function into a class, we can now keep store of user details inside of the atr of the object.
 Furthermore we can now manipulate/change/add/set the data more dynamically and more safely compared to the version with functions and two simple lists.
-So from that time on, I can just simply import that class in my file and play with it, rather than openin the file itself and hardcoding it every single time!
-(01_String_Substitution_Exercise vs 02_Classes_Exercise)
+So from that time on, I can just simply import that class in my file and play with it, rather than openin the file itself and hardcoding it every single time! *(01_String_Substitution_Exercise vs 02_Classes_Exercise)*
+***

-Classes - Import
+### Import
-  1.To import a python module from the same directory we simply do the following,
+1. To import a python module from the same directory we simply do the following,
 ```python
 from My_Python_Module import ClassName, function_name
 ```
-  2.To import a python module from another folder/directory we first need to create a file named as '__init__.py' inside of that folder for python to be able to recognize that folder as a python module and grants us access to the modules inside of that folder/directory.
+2. To import a python module from another folder/directory we first need to create a file named as `__init__.py` inside of that folder for python to be able to recognize that folder as a python module and grants us access to the modules inside of that folder/directory.
 Otherwise we get an error.
-Btw '__init__.py' may be blank,
+Btw `__init__.py` may be blank:
 ```python
 from Python_Modules.My_Python_Module_1 import ClassName function_name
 from Python_Modules.My_Python_Module_2 import AnotherClassName another_function_name
 ```
-  So here 'Python_Modules' is a folder and its consists following items inside,
+So here *Python_Modules* is a folder and its consists following items inside,
 ```python
 __init__.py
 My_Python_Module_1.py
 My_Python_Module_2.py
 ```
+***